Laravel on Sub-domain

 ln -s ~/domains/<sub-domain-name>/public/ ~/domains/<main-domain-name>/public/<sub-domain-name>

-Replace <main-domain-name> with your main-domain name.
-Replace sub-domain-name with your sub-domain name.
+with your sub-domain name.
 You can now check in the browser by navigating to the main domain's directory.
-You will have a new directory created called <sub-domain-name>.
-This directory points to the public/ directory of the cloned repository.
+You will have a new directory created called <sub-domain-name>

 Install dependencies